 FOSATU, a syndicalist-led federation, was formed in 1979.
 It gave way to the National Democratic Revolutionary Alliance-aligned COSATU in 1985.

 The United Democratic Front was launched in 1983.

-Joe Slovo published “The SA Working Class and the National Democratic Revolution” (see the link below) in 1988 at a time when he was the General Secretary of the SACP.
-The Party was still clandestine; the end of its 40-year period of enforced illegality was to come two years later.
+Joe Slovo published “The SA Working Class and the National Democratic Revolution” (see the attached document, also linked below) in 1988 at a time when he was the General Secretary of the SACP.
+The Party was still clandestine, though it had begun to legitimise itself.
+The official end of its 40-year period of enforced illegality was to come two years later.
 Like many political documents, this one takes shape around a polemical response to contemporary opponents who may no longer be well remembered.
 In this case it was the particular “workerists” and compromisers of the time that Slovo mentions on the first page of the document.